starwell19/FerroWave/readme.md

 * **Six onboard buttons** for live preset control (no computer needed!)

 > Created by **Makarov87** and **crowdfunded by the MakerWorld community**.
-> Goal: a clean, reproducible prototype you can flash, tune from buttons or Serial Monitor, and extend.

 **Crowdfunding Campaign:** https://makerworld.com/en/crowdfunding/70-ferrowave